gragra-kj/cinemagra/README.md

 # 🎬 Cinemagra - Cinema Seat Booking Website

-A PHP-based cinema booking system that allows users to register, book seats, and manage bookings via an admin panel.
+Cinemagra is a web-based seat booking system built using PHP, MySQL, HTML, and CSS.
+It allows users to register and log in, view available movie schedules, select seats, and make bookings.
+An admin panel is also included to manage bookings and users efficiently.

 ## 🌟 Features